 Home Decor with "Eid Mubarak" Embroidery

 Changing your textiles is the quickest way to transform your home for the holidays.
-Velvet or linen pillowcases embroidered with the words “Eid Mubarak” in gold or silver thread will add elegance and coziness to your living room.
-Choose colors that evoke luxury: emerald green, deep navy, burgundy, or classic creamy beige.
-This elegant home gift is very practical; after the holidays, you can store it away to enjoy it again next year.
+Velvet or linen pillowcases, embroidered with “Eid Mubarak” in gold or silver thread, bring both elegance and coziness to any living space.
+Colors like emerald green, deep navy, burgundy, or classic creamy beige are especially fitting for the occasion.
+This makes for a thoughtful Eid home gift that can become part of their annual traditions.

 - Includes a large table runner and four matching pillow covers to unify your home’s festive look